iput-object/Filter.Ai/README.md

 ## Overview

 Filter.AI is an intelligent Telegram bot that helps keep your group chats clean and civilized.
-Using Google's Gemini AI, it analyzes reported messages to detect spam and uncivilized content, automatically banning offenders and maintaining a detailed log of all actions.
+Using Google's Gemini AI, it analyzes reported messages to detect spam content, automatically banning offenders and maintaining a detailed log of all actions.

 ## Features

 - **AI-Powered Analysis**: Leverages Google Gemini 2.5 Flash for intelligent message classification
-- **Automatic Moderation**: Bans users and deletes messages identified as spam or uncivilized
+- **Automatic Moderation**: Bans users and deletes messages identified as spam
 - **Detailed Logging**: Maintains a CSV(for local) and @t.me/filterAiLogs for production log of all banned users with timestamps and reasons
 - **Simple Commands**: Easy-to-use interface with `/start` and `/report` commands
 - **Privacy-Focused**: Only analyzes messages when explicitly reported by group members